Lactarius pubescens: Description

 The cap is 2.5–10 cm wide, obtuse to convex, becoming broadly convex with a depressed center.
 The margin (cap edge) is rolled inward and bearded with coarse white hairs when young.
 The cap surface is dry and fibrillose except for the center, which is sticky and smooth when fresh, azonate, white to cream, becoming reddish-orange to vinaceous (red wine-colored) on the disc with age.
 The gills are attached to slightly decurrent, crowded, seldom forked, whitish to pale yellow with pinkish tinges, slowly staining brownish ochraceous when bruised.

 The stem is 2–6.5 cm long, 6–13 mm thick, nearly equal or tapered downward, silky, becoming hollow with age, whitish when young, becoming ochraceous from the base up when older, apex usually tinged pinkish, often with a white basal mycelium.
-The flesh is firm, white; odor faintly like geraniums or sometimes pungent, taste acrid.
+The flesh is firm and whitish; the odor is faintly like geraniums or sometimes pungent, and taste is acrid.
 The latex is white upon exposure, unchanging, not staining tissues, taste acrid.
 The spore print is cream with a pinkish tint.
 The edibility of Lactarius pubescens has been described as unknown, poisonous, and even edible.

-The spores are 6–8.5 by 5–6.5 µm, elliptic, ornamented with warts and ridges that sometimes form a partial reticulum, prominences up to 1.5 µm high, hyaline (translucent), and amyloid.
+The spores are 6–8.5 by 5–6.5 μm, elliptic, ornamented with warts and ridges that sometimes form a partial reticulum, prominences up to 1.5 μm high, hyaline (translucent), and amyloid.
 The cap cuticle is a layer of thin-walled hyphae.